dhansreeS/whos-the-boss/README.md

 [Research at NYU](https://steinhardt.nyu.edu/appsych/opus/issues/2011/fall/effects) has shown that supervisor-employee relationship affects job performance.
 But before you build a relationship with your supervisor, it’s important to understand what type of a boss your supervisor is.
 Understanding their personality would help you better bond with your boss and develop an effective working relationship with them.
 The question, however, is who IS your boss?
 The “Who’s the boss?” app enables you to determine if your boss is a Michael Scott or a Dwight K. Schrute, characters from the award-winning American sitcom “The Office”.
 Depending on who your boss is more like, you can work towards developing a better relationship with them.

 **Mission**:
 The app will be designed to take a user input in the form of “things that your boss says”.
-The model will generate a probability of how much the person is like Michael Scott vs Dwight Schrute.
-Additionally, it will also display a few charactertistics of both these individuals.
+The model will generate a prediction of whether the person is a Michael Scott or a Dwight Schrute.

 **Success criteria**:
 a) The model that will be generated will make predictions about whether the text is more strongly attributed towards Michael Scott or Dwight Schrute.
 The accuracy of said model can be determined as follows: